-CLV goes hand in hand with another important metric – CAC (customer acquisition cost).
-That’s the money you invest in attracting a new customer, including advertising, marketing, special offers, and so on.
-Customer lifetime value only really makes sense if you also take the CAC into account.
+Customer lifetime value goes hand in hand with another important metric – CAC (customer acquisition cost).
+That’s the money you invest in attracting a new customer, including advertising, marketing, special offers and so on.
+Customer lifetime value only really makes sense if you also take the customer acquisition cost into account.

-For example, if the CLV of an average coffee shop customer is $1,000 and it costs more than £1,000 to acquire them (via advertising, marketing, offers, etc.) the coffee chain could be losing money unless it pares back its acquisition costs.
-Another thing to keep a close eye on is the cost of that customer to your business.
+For example, if the customer lifetime value of an average coffee shop customer is $1,000 and the customer acquisition cost is more than $1,000 (using advertising, marketing, offers, etc.) the coffee chain could be losing money unless it pares back its customer acquisition costs.

-Breaking this down by customer can help you understand these costs on a granular level, and dig into details like whether your high CLV customers cost the same as the low ones, and whether some customers are more expensive than others.
-If the cost of serving an existing customer becomes too high, you may be making a loss despite their seemingly high CLV.
+Breaking this down by customer can help you understand these costs on a granular level, and dig into details like whether your customers with a higher customer lifetime value cost the same as the low ones, and whether some customers are more expensive than others.
+If the cost of serving existing customers becomes too high, you may be making a loss despite their seemingly high customer lifetime value.

 Cost to serve may vary across the customer lifetime, unlike customer acquisition which is a one-off expense.
-To go back to our paid TV subscription, your cost to serve might be higher in the first year of a contract but gradually drop off the longer the customer stays with you.
+To use a paid TV subscription as an example, your cost to serve might be higher in the first year of a contract but gradually drop off the longer the customer stays with you.
 Thus, if your renewal rates drop, your average cost to serve is likely to rise and cause a drop in profitability.

 Understanding these numbers over time and being able to track them side by side is the only way to get a true understanding not only of what’s driving customer spend and loyalty but also what it’s delivering back to the business’s bottom line.

-If you’ve bought a £40 Christmas tree from the same grower for the last 10 years, your CLV has been $400 – pretty straightforward.
-But as you can imagine, in bigger companies with more complex products and business models, CLV gets more complicated to calculate.
+As you can imagine, in bigger companies with more complex products and business models, customer lifetime value gets more complicated to calculate.

-Some companies don’t attempt to measure CLV, citing the challenges of segregated teams, inadequate systems, and untargeted marketing.
+Some companies don’t attempt to measure customer lifetime value, citing the challenges of segregated teams, inadequate systems, and untargeted marketing.

-When data from all areas of an organisation is integrated, however, it becomes easier to calculate CLV.
+When data from all areas of an organisation is integrated, however, it becomes easier to calculate customer lifetime value more accurately.

 - Identify the touchpoints where the customer creates the value